codecop/quickstart/Steps.md

     * `walkmod apply`
     * `git diff`

 * There is support for Groovy in Java IDEs and it helps for large Groovy scripts.
+(15')

     * Goal: Prepare Eclipse to get Groovy support.
+    * IDEA works out of the box (just need to add folder as Groovy source folder)
     * Check version of Eclipse.
     * Groovy plugin "GrEclipse", look for suitable release or snapshot on https://github.com/groovy/groovy-eclipse/wiki#releases
     * How to Install see https://github.com/groovy/groovy-eclipse/wiki#how-to-install